Published on

 Looking at locations near your home in real time (360 panoramas):

 Users can input their home address to access real-time 360 panoramas of the surrounding area.
-While not all information may be available, users can likely observe live traffic in their vicinity and explore nearby points of interest.
+While not all information may be available, users can likely observe live traffic in their vicinity and explore nearby points of interest near their property.

 My Location.